Secret Journey (song): Background

 Sting mentioned the song in Lyrics by Sting, saying, "I was looking for some spiritual guidance in my own life and, after a few false leads, finally began to listen to the discrete language of my own heart."

 "Secret Journey" was released as a single in May 1982 in the United States and Canada, as an alternative to the single "Invisible Sun" which was only released in some parts of Europe, such as the United Kingdom and Ireland.
 It was also released as a single in Australia (the only country to receive both the "Invisible Sun" and "Secret Journey" singles) and New Zealand.

 The song charted at No. 29 on the Billboard Mainstream Rock chart and also reached No. 46 on the Billboard Hot 100.

 The B-side of "Secret Journey" was "Darkness", a Stewart Copeland penned track that was also from Ghost in the Machine.
 Copeland said of the track in 2000, "Darkness is a song about vertigo.
 I'm very proud of it, and there's not really much to say about it."

 The song was performed live only in America for ten days on the Ghost in the Machine Tour.

 Reception

 In the liner notes for Ghost in the Machine, "Secret Journey" was called a "superb song", while in the Melody Maker review of the album, it was called "the record's highest moment."
-Giovanni Dadamo of The Face noted the track as one of the "magic moments" on Ghost in the Machine, and it was also described as "perhaps the best cut on the album" by Chart Songwords.
+Giovanni Dadamo of The Face said the track was one of the "magic moments" on Ghost in the Machine, and it was also described as "perhaps the best cut on the album" by Chart Songwords.
 It received a positive review from AllMusics Greg Prato.
 Ultimate Classic Rock critic Mike Duquette rated it as the Police's 20th greatest song.

-The Police's guitarist, Andy Summers, noted "Secret Journey" as one of his personal favourite Police songs, saying, "I always thought that should have been a single."
+The Police's guitarist, Andy Summers, described "Secret Journey" as one of his personal favourite Police songs, saying, "I always thought that should have been a single."